conduktor/conduktor-docs/docs/gateway/concepts/index.md

 - Enforce or override configurations during a CreateTopic requests, such as replication factor or naming convention

 To deploy an Interceptor, you need to prepare its configuration.
-The configuration of an interceptor is a little similar to configuring a Kafka Connect Connector.
+Configuring and deploying an interceptor is a bit similar to what you'd do with Kafka Connect Connectors.

 Here's an example for an interceptor whose responsibility is to prevent creation of topics with more than 6 partitions:
 TODO (tabbed view for API vs CLI)